-- Part of the java.lang.reflect package (more on reflection later) - Provides access to and information about a single method of a class or interface.
-Both class and instance methods can be accessed - Object invoke (Object obj, Object... args) Invokes the method of obj represented by the instance of Method - Method getMethod(String name, Class<?>... parameterTypes) - Part of class Class.
-Returns a reference to a method
+- Provides access to and information about a single method of a class or interface.
+Both class and instance methods can be accessed - Object invoke (Object obj, Object... args) Invokes the method of obj represented by the instance of Method

+Method getMethod(String name, Class<?>... parameterTypes) Part of class Class.
+Returns a reference to a method and anteriology and the best take